Own the content, define the rules, maximize engagement

 The ability to help you at any stage of your Emerging Technologies journey including design, vendor selection and implementation of new technologies AND/OR the re-engineering of legacy systems.

-For additional information how we can help your company create a Social Media Community, call (301) 656-8448, or e-mail us at firstname.lastname@example.org
+For additional information on how we can help your company create a Digital Online Community, call (301) 656-8448, or e-mail us at firstname.lastname@example.org

 Since 1985, ISM has pioneered the design and implementation of customer-centric strategies in the areas of sales, marketing and customer service.
 The world’s best companies have recognized ISM as the leader in applying state-of-the-art technologies and techniques to drive customer acquisition, retention and growth.